Domains »Move Your Domain to Another Host

-This page details two options for using a domain registered with WordPress.com outside of WordPress.com.
+Here are three options for using a domain registered with WordPress.com outside of WordPress.com:

-Important: This information relates only to domains registered with WordPress.com.
-If you registered your domain elsewhere, you can contact your registrar for more information about pointing it away from WordPress.com.
-You can use the Domain Helper to check where your domain is registered.
+Note: If you registered your domain elsewhere, you should contact your registrar for information on pointing it away from WordPress.com.
+Use our Domain Helper to check where your domain is registered.

 Transfer domain registration to another registrar

-To transfer a domain from one registrar to another, you need to generate an authorization code from the current registrar, and then send that registration code to the new registrar.
-Using this unique code, the old registrar will allow the new registrar to take over the domain registration.
+To transfer a domain from one registrar to another, you need to generate an authorization and send it to the new registrar.
+With this unique code, the old registrar will allow the new registrar to take over the domain registration.

-The transfer usually takes a few days, and when it is complete, your domain will no longer be registered with WordPress.com.
-Keep in mind that this doesn’t affect your WordPress.com blog.
-Your blog will still be available at the default address.
+The transfer usually takes a few days.
+When it’s complete, your domain will no longer be registered with WordPress.com.
+This doesn’t affect your WordPress.com blog.
+It will still be available at the free .wordpress.com address.

 Change name servers to point the domain outside of WordPress.com

 You can leave your domain registered with WordPress.com and point it to another host by changing its name servers.
 You’ll keep the domain upgrade you purchased with us, and just stop using our hosting.

 To change name servers, you need to insert the name servers provided by your host under Domains — by clicking Edit and then Name Servers.

 Updating DNS records using A Records